The Comparative Cost of Solar Arrays

 Before customers price solar, there are a couple of things to consider.
-Such as, what price per watt and LCOE means, and why the price has decreased.
+Such as, what price per watt and LCOE mean, and why the price has decreased.

 The Meaning of Price-Per-Wp in Solar Power

 The price of solar has four parts.
-Including soft costs, install labor, hardware, inverter and solar modules.
+Including soft costs, installation labor, hardware, inverter and solar modules.

 The cost per watt takes all these costs and divides them by the number of watts the array will produce.
 If, for instance, a 5 kW (5,000 watts) array costs $20,000, its price per watt is $4.